dnlsyfq/css_bootstrap/README.md

 </div>
 ```

-If we decide to add an adjacent column,
+If we decide to add an adjacent column

 ```
 <div class="row">
   <div class="col-8">